 The comparison of biological networks and technological networks should best be performed under the light of evolution.
 As Alon highlighted by the phase “the tinkerer as an engineer” [14], it is remarkable that “good-engineering solutions” are found in biological systems evolved by random tinkering.
 Indeed, comparison between biological and technological networks should manifest the nature of the two very different approaches: evolution as a tinkerer starting with bits and pieces and trying to connect random nodes, whereas technological networks are essentially blueprints drawn by engineers.
 Biologists often tend to distinguish the two approaches cautiously so as to avoid the notion of intelligent design – the existence of an intelligent cause that construct living organisms on purpose.
 Nevertheless, the distinction is not clear-cut.
 Both biological networks and man-made technological networks like roadways and circuits are complex adaptive systems, there are plenty of examples showing that many great innovations are results of trial and error, and all technological systems are subjected to selection like users requirements.
 In a recent review, Wagner summarized nine commonalities between biological and technological innovation, such as descent with modification, extinction and replacement, and horizontal transfer [16].
 To a certain extent, an engineer is a tinkerer (see Box 2).

-While both biological and technological networks are shaped by similar underlying design objectivesComparison of biological networks with technological networks, and the similarity between tinkerers and engineers point toward biological circuits that solve common functional problems – effectively a toolbox for synthetic biology [34].spite the similarity, tinkerers and engineers take different views in balancing different constraints and tradeoffs.
+Under such a united framework, we could picture that both engineer and tinkerer are working on an optimization problem with similar underlying design objectives.
+Like all optimization problems, there is no way to optimize all objectives and thus tradeoffs are unavoidable in both biological and technological systems.
+This is essentially the conventional wisdom – there’s no free lunch [17][18].
+Despite the similarity, tinkerers and engineers take different views in balancing different constraints and tradeoffs.
 Their optimal choices are exhibited in the topology of their corresponding networks.
 Taking software engineering as an example, software engineers tend to reuse certain code.
 However, the robustness of software will be reduced if a piece of code is highly called by many different processes.
 Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of functions (routines) is distributed in a bimodal fashion and thus a significant fraction of functions are updated often [19].
 Therefore, unlike biological systems in which the majority of components are rather conserved and thus prefer a more independent organization to maintain robustness, software engineers pay the price of reusability and robustness by constantly tweaking the system.
 Indeed, further analysis of the underlying network of Linux kernel, the so-called call graph, showed that more central components at the call graph require more fine-tuning.
 In other words, unlike biological networks whose hubs tend to evolve slowly because of the number of constraints, software system is very similar to a roadway system; bottlenecks under high usage like George Washington Bridge require more upgrade and more construction.
 While intentional tweaking on bottlenecks sounds obvious for technological systems, it is not always possible (see Box 2).

-ompari to leverages mathematical machineries
+Comparing phenomenological networks to leverages mathematical machineries